awsdocs/amazon-redshift-developer-guide/doc_source/c_best-practices-best-dist-key.md

 # Choose the best distribution style<a name="c_best-practices-best-dist-key"></a>

-When you execute a query, the query optimizer redistributes the rows to the compute nodes as needed to perform any joins and aggregations\.
+When you run a query, the query optimizer redistributes the rows to the compute nodes as needed to perform any joins and aggregations\.
 The goal in selecting a table distribution style is to minimize the impact of the redistribution step by locating the data where it needs to be before the query is run\.

 **Note**
 When you use automatic table optimization, you don't need to choose the distribution style of your table\.
 For more information, see [Working with automatic table optimization](t_Creating_tables.md)\.